Housing Choice Voucher Applicants and Participants:

 Q: How do I apply for the program?

 A: Applications are available at the Housing Authority office or they will be mailed upon request.
 State-issued birth certificates (no photocopies) and Social Security cards will be needed for all members of the household at the initial appointment.
 Also, at the initial appointment a current driver’s license or state-issued photo identification will be required for all adult (18 years of age or older) members of the household.
-To request an application, call (402) 463-1061 from 8 a.m.-noon and 1-5 p.m.
+To request an application, call (402) 463-1061 from 8 a.m.-5 p.m.
 Monday through Friday.

 Q: How much will my Housing Voucher be worth?